 Sign clips and labels

-Each clip shows a ‘chunk’ of communication or an ‘utterance’.
+Each video clip shows a ‘chunk’ of communication or an ‘utterance’.
 The chunk always includes a sign or a series of signs, and more often than not there is also speech.

 While in many of the examples sign and speech convey similar meanings this is not always the case.
 Sign and speech work together to create meanings that are complementary.
 Where these meanings are not easy to understand, a discussion is provided in the box below the English translation.